 Geographical areas with concentrations of target groups with specific needs will be identified at the local government level.
-Eligible territories will be the local governments included in the Atlas of Roma communities with a particular level of the segregation index.
+Eligible territories will be the local governments included in the Atlas of Roma communities 2013 and consequent versions with a particular level of the segregation index.